No products in the cart.

 Add the red wine, scrapping off any bits sticking to the surface, bring to a simmer.
 Return the chicken and sausage to the pan, add the bay leafs, tomatoes, peas, and stock.

 Cover pan and bring to a boil over medium heat.
 Add the seasoned shrimp, then the rinsed rice.
+Rinsing the rice is important.
+It helps reduce the starches that can cause the rice to clump up in the Jambalaya.
 Simmer covered for about 20 minutes.

 When rice is cooked add the parsley.
 Garnish with the green onions.